Alpental: Ownership and development

 Additional smaller private development includes two condo complexes in the upper valley, a small number of private homes in one Bavarian themed subdivision in the mid-valley that began in 1968.
 In the lower valley are two lodges of outdoor clubs: The Washington Alpine Club on the west and the Sahalie Ski Club on the east which operates two private rope tows above its lodge.
 These lodges have been cited as significant sources of particulate air pollution in the valley.
-In 1995 the Sahalie Ski Club clear-cut logged seven acres of land resulted in litigation with the mid-valley home owners over resulting avalanche issues.
+In 1995 the Sahalie Ski Club clear-cut logged seven acres of land resulted in litigation with the mid-valley homeowners over resulting avalanche issues.
+In 1998 the new Armstrong Express detachable lift was installed.

+In 2022, Boyne Resorts announced the Alpental Aspect, and in 2023 a timeline was established.
+To the frustration of many skiers, Alpental closed early and its slopes were torn down in late April 2023, marking the beginning of the execution of the Alpental Aspect plan.